Taking a boat down Inle Lake was something I wanted to do.

 Of floating gardens, life & work at Inle Lake

-The rain started as soon as we left this factory, when we got into the boat.
-After a short time of ducking under umbrellas held low enough so that the boatman can navigate, we scurried off the boat to take shelter at Hpaung Daw U Pagoda.
+The rain started as soon as we left the factory in our boat.
+After a short time of ducking under umbrellas held low enough so that the boatman can navigate above our heads, we scurried off the boat to take shelter at Hpaung Daw U Pagoda.

-Amongst the locals, this is a famous pagoda at the lake.
+To the locals, this is a famous pagoda at the lake.
 In the middle of the inner temple, at a raised platform where only men can enter, there were four ‘globs of gold’.
-Once, they’d been little statues of Buddha, but have since been coated with so much gold leaf from the faithful ones, that the statues no longer resemble their original form.
+Once, these globs of gold had been little statues of Buddha, but have since been coated with so much gold leaf from faithful devotees that the statues no longer resemble their original form.

 The iconic fishermen of Inle Lake – are they for real?

-That Fisherman of Inle Lake is someone I really wanted to see at the lake.
-I wanted to see them in person – how they row the boat using one leg curved around the oar, their body slanting to one side, balancing expertly at one end of the boat.
-During our return journey, my friend called my name in excitement and I spunned my head around.
+Inle Lake’s Fisherman is someone I really wanted to see I wanted to see them in person – how they row the boat using one leg curved around the oar, their body slanting to one side, as they balance expertly at one end of the boat.
+During our return journey, my friend called my name in excitement and I spun my head around.

 There he was.

 Our boatman killed the engine so I could take some photos.
-(The fisherman is actually very far from our boat – I was using my super-zoom lens.)
+(The fisherman was actually very far from our boat – I was using a super-zoom lens.)

 This fisherman’s current role is actually a befuddled one – he’s part actual fishing, part posing for tourists in exchange for tips.
 True that sometimes, these fishermen do row their boats that way; they row the boat in normal ways too using both hands.

-After this trip, I realized, there’s more of life here at Inle Lake other than the fisherman decked in his white-shirt orange-pants ensemble.
+After this trip, I realized, there’s more of life here at Inle Lake other than that fisherman decked in his white-shirt orange-pants ensemble.

 Travel tips for Inle Lake